Grace Daley

-Grace Elizabeth Daley (born June 26, 1978) is a retired African American professional women's basketball player, who is now an English teacher at Trinity Catholic High School in Ocala, Florida.
+Grace Elizabeth Daley (born June 26, 1978) is an African American former professional women's basketball player, who is now an English teacher at Grace Cristian School in Ocala, Florida.

 Daley was born in Miami, Florida, and attended Tulane University, graduating in 2000.
-Following her collegiate career, she was selected 5th overall in the 2000 WNBA Draft by the Minnesota Lynx.
+Following her collegiate career, she was selected 5th overall in the 2000 WNBA draft by the Minnesota Lynx.
 She also played for the New York Liberty, Houston Comets and Phoenix Mercury.

 Personal life

 When Daley was 16, her family joined the Seventh-day Adventist Church.